-scale-up your brand — set your brand purpose, values, and attributes
+how to set your brand purpose, values, and attributes — “scale-up your brand” series

 This installment in my blog post series on how to scale-up your brand introduces two brand tools.
 Use them in your process of developing or refining the strategic platform of your brand.
 They will help you identify and clearly articulate your brand purpose, values, and attributes.

 - brand purpose is your reason for being/what you stand for